A rustc soundness bug in the wild

 Let’s add more prints!

-Yeeeeeeah, no, this cannot be sound, there must be something wrong somewhere, i did see an unsafe in the library, so maybe some memory corruption is happening?
+Yeeeeeeah, no, this cannot be sound, there must be something wrong somewhere, I did see an unsafe in the library, so maybe some memory corruption is happening?

 Running miri did not show any issues, but going step by step with my debugger did show an illegal memory access, so definitely something is wrong with the library.